isobel-daley-6point6/gender-and-generative-ai/README.md

-# gender-and-generative-ai
+# Investigating the Presence of Gender Bias in Text-Based Generative AI Tools

 ## Introduction

-This repository details work undertaken to explore the presence of gender bias in three text-based generative AI tools:
+This repository details the work undertaken to explore the presence of gender bias in three text-based generative AI tools:

 - Open AI GPT-3.5
 - Open AI GPT-4